Navigation state reference

 It's also possible to provide invalid data such as non-existent screens and it'll be fixed automatically.
 While it's not recommended to write code with invalid state objects, it can be super useful if you do things like state persistence, where the configured screens might have changed after an update, which could cause problems if React Navigation didn't fix the state object automatically.

-If you want React Navigation to fix invalid state, you need to make sure that you don't have stale: false in the state object.
-State objects with stale: false are assumed to be valid state objects and React Navigation won't attempt to fix them.
+If you want React Navigation to fix invalid state, you need to make sure that you don't have stale: false

-When you're providing a state object in initialState, React Navigation will always assume that it's a stale state object, which makes sure that things like state persistence work smoothly without extra manipulation of the state object.
+, React Navigation will always assume that it's a stale state object, since navigation configuration may have changed since the last time.
+This makes sure that things like state persistence work smoothly without extra manipulation of the state object.